agaidus/agaidus.github.io/_posts/2016-6-29-SF Muni - Elevation Profiles.md

 ## Plotting Bus Route Neighborhood Composition

-Next, I wanted to see which neighborhoods bus routes passed through and at what points along their route.
-I thought it would be interesting to include this information in my in my finalized elevation profile plots.
+Next, I wanted to see which neighborhoods the bus routes pass through and at what points along their routes.
+I thought it would be interesting to include this information in my finalized elevation profile plots.
 I downloaded a neighborhood boundary shapefile from the city open data portal and read it into a dataframe, which I plot below.

 ![png]({{ site.baseurl }}/images/SF%20Muni%20-%20Elevation%20Profiles_30_0.png)